 Academic and Research Program

 Our 2019 REU program will run from May 20–July 26.
 Students in the REU program will be members of at least one research theme: Emerging or Established Model Systems.
 The goals of the program are:

 - to develop skills to support research including library research skills, reading primary literature and experimental design.
 These will be primarily addressed in our orientation program and our weekly program.

 - to develop laboratory and field skills specific to a particular problem.

 - to develop communication skills for the dissemination of research results in our weekly program and final poster session.

 - to learn about professional career options within the research sciences and how to pursue such options., also addressed in our weekly program.

 Weekly meetings: Students will be enrolled in a weekly seminar course conducted by the program director.
 Time spent in weekly meetings will be divided between working groups and journal clubs.
 Working group sessions will focus on skills for success in research, discussions of the responsible conduct of research and professional development.
 Journal clubs will consist of smaller groups of REU students arranged by research theme joined by their mentors, lab mates and other interested members of the EEB community.
 Students will read and discuss journal articles.

 Campus- wide research symposium.
 Hosted by the Self Program, the campus-wide research symposium at the end of the summer gives students an opportunity to share their research with others and learn about the research fellow students have accomplished.

 In addition to our academic goals, the REU program has two social goals: to establish a cohesive, cohort of students in the program and to establish relationships with the community of scientists here at the University of Kansas.
-To that end, we will have several departmental picnics and optional weekend trips.
+To that end, we will have group events and optional weekend trips.
 Possible weekend trips may include boating/canoeing on Clinton Lake, a trip to an amusement park, a professional (or semi-pro) baseball game, a tour of Lawrence, a visit to a local zoo and a bowling night.

 Tentative schedule of the REU Site Program